readmeio/rdme/documentation/migration-guide.md

    - Replace: `changelogs` → `changelog upload` (see more in step 3 below)
    - Replace: `custompages` → `custompages upload` (see more in step 3 below)
    - Replace: `docs` (and its `guides` alias) → `docs upload` (see more in step 3 below)
      - **Note**: if you previously used this command to upload Markdown to the API reference section, you should use `rdme reference upload` instead.
+See more in step 3 below.
    - Replace: `openapi` → `openapi upload` (see more in step 4 below)
    - Replace: `categories` → use [Git-based workflow](https://docs.readme.com/main/docs/bi-directional-sync)
    - Replace: `versions` → use [Git-based workflow](https://docs.readme.com/main/docs/bi-directional-sync)
    - Remove: `open`

-3. Updates to commands that upload Markdown
+3. **Updates to Markdown uploading commands**

    If you previously uploaded Markdown files to your ReadMe project via one of the following commands:
    1. `rdme docs`,
    2. `rdme changelogs`
-   3. `rdme custompages` (**note**: this command supported the uploading of HTML files)
+   3. `rdme custompages` (**note**: this command also supports the uploading of HTML files)

    The commands are have been updated to the following:
    1. `rdme docs upload` (or `rdme reference upload` if you're uploading Markdown to your API Reference section)